aurelberra/stopwords/rationale.md

 ## Original motivation

 Since 2014 I have been using Voyant Tools in my Digital Humanities courses, most often as an introduction to textual analysis, showing for example the principles and the limits of word clouds for Ancient Greek and Latin, first without and then with stopwords.
-This is why I needed stoplists as those implemented in the platform for many modern languages.
+This is why I needed stoplists as those built-in for many modern languages.
 I used and shared the lists suggested on the [Digital Classicist wiki page](http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_greek), which seemed good enough as a first approach.

-In 2016 I updated the Digital Classicist wiki page by adding variant forms: alternative accents, sigmas and apostrophes.
-I also privately asked some members of the Perseus team about the rationale for their stopwords, but the update did not go any further.
+In 2016 I updated the Digital Classicist wiki page by adding two articles (ταῖς and τοῖς) and relevant variant forms for the words already included: alternative accents, sigmas and apostrophes.

+I also privately asked some members of the Perseus team about the rationale for their stopwords, but the conversation and the update did not go any further.
+However, I became fully aware that the lists needed for Voyant Tools were different from those in use on a platform like the Perseus Digital Library, where lemmatisation and other transformations of the queried terms can be implemented.

 ## Version 1: Comparing existing lists

 In October 2017 I moved my lists to a GitHub repository and started to plan a deeper update.
 First for Latin, then for Greek, I checked, updated or added available lists:

-* [Perseus Digital Library stopwords](http://www.perseus.tufts.edu/hopper/stopwords) from the open source files
+* [Perseus Digital Library stopwords](http://www.perseus.tufts.edu/hopper/stopwords) from the open source files (these lists are the sources of the original Digital Classicist and CLTK lists)
 * Classical Language Toolkit (CTLK) stopwords ([Greek](https://github.com/cltk/cltk/blob/master/cltk/stop/greek/stops.py) and [Latin](https://github.com/cltk/cltk/blob/master/cltk/stop/latin/stops.py)) from the open source files
 * CTLK-related Latin stopwords from Patrick Burns’ 2017-07-11 [slides](https://github.com/diyclassics/stopwords) for a Perseus workshop in Leipzig (where he presented language-independent principles and their application to the design of Latin stopwords, as preliminary work towards automatic, corpus-tailored lists in CLTK)
 * other stopwords openly available online: “Stopwords ISO”’s list for [Latin](https://github.com/stopwords-iso/stopwords-la) and Annette von Stockhausen’s list for [Greek](https://github.com/pharos-alexandria/grk-stoplist/blob/master/stoplist-greek.txt)

 I compared those lists, which are based on non-documented or evolving criteria, and minimally updated the Digital Classicist lists, removing legacy oddities and adding variant forms.

-On 2017-10-16 initial, stopgap versions of the lists were implemented in Voyant Tools.
+The lists were proposed and briefly discussed in a GitHub issue: [Add default stopwords for Greek and Latin](https://github.com/sgsinclair/Voyant/issues/382).
+On 2017-10-16 Stéfan Sinclair implemented initial, stopgap versions in Voyant Tools.

 ## Version 2: Rebasing lists on corpus statistics